yahoo/OneMobileSDK-playground-ios/Usage guide.md

 ### OneSDK.Context

 Each `OneSDK.Provider` instance contains `context` field which is used to match application and settings on web service.
-In `default` provider we use current aplication context: `OneSDK.Context.current`.
+In `default` provider we use current application context: `OneSDK.Context.current`.

 This context is completed with values available in your application plist, device information, etc.